StackStorm/st2-packages/README.md

 docker-compose kill
 docker-compose rm -f

-# We want to build packages for ubuntu wheezy (--rm will wipe packaging runner container).
+# We want to build packages for debian wheezy (--rm will wipe packaging runner container).
 However all other will remain active.
 docker-compose run --rm wheezy
 ```